 - University of Iowa and Community Support

-We ask that students, scholars, and departments understand that order and rulings can change very quickly, legal challenges continue, and clear guidance and answers are not necessarily immediately available to ISSS.
+We ask that students, scholars, and departments understand that orders and rulings can change very quickly, legal challenges continue, and clear guidance and answers are not necessarily immediately available to ISSS.
 Hence the information provided here is the most detailed we can offer at the moment.

 Readers should check back frequently and be certain to read the Update Tracker for the most recent guidance.
 ISSS will send out notices only if significant updates are available through the following processes: